A Long Island Endeavor

 C) Your poems: just one poem on the page(s), any style: free verse, rhyme and forms.
 If published elsewhere, name the publisher, where it was published and date.
 (If you have retained copyright on your poem).
 If your poems have appeared in books, you may need permission from the publisher as well as your own.)
 Write your name after the poem.

-D) Your photographs- please send a print(s), or a USB device, B&W or color.
+D) Your photographs- Please send photos to , 5x7, 300 DPI, B&W or color.
 Photographs should be taken on Long Island.
-Those selected will be printed in the book from their original electronic files sent to Rob Bonanno at Color Images Photo Lab in Holbrook (300 DPI, 5x7).
-Make sure all prints and USB devices are labeled with your name!
+Those selected will be printed in the book from their original electronic files.
+I'll be working with Rob Bonanno at Color Images Photo Lab in Holbrook.
+Include your name, address, phone number, Title of the photograph and location of the photo.
 Photos are chosen to complement the poem.
 If a photograph selected is published elsewhere and you have retained the copyright, please send the name of the publication, publisher and date.
 You may need permission from a publisher as well as your own.

 Poems and Pictures will be carefully selected.